 So what about the green thing?
 Well, since most of them contain only a few ingredients, there are not a lot of ingredients in these formulas that would have to qualify as green.
 One green testing organization allows for up to .5% phosphorus levels in the final use formula (diluted or ready-to-use), and can still be called green.
 If you think about how much we dilute a powder carpet extraction detergent when it is run through a truck mount (start at 1/320), their in-use formulas will often fall below the .5% threshold.
 Their other ingredients are usually rated green.
 Thus that is how they receive their “green certification.”

-HydraFree DFC represents the newest technology in soap and detergent free carpet cleaning.
+HydraFree represents the newest technology in soap and detergent free carpet cleaning.
 Extraordinary cleaning results can be your expectation, while the soap and detergent free formula leaves the carpet squeaky clean and the free rinsing solution leaves the carpet refreshed with no sticky residue.
-HydraFREE DFC contains no harsh chlorinated solvents, soap, detergents, surfactants, butyls, enzymes, or bacteria, yet it provides excellent cleaning results on carpet that has been exposed to high levels of soil and dirt.
+HydraFREE contains no harsh chlorinated solvents, soap, detergents, surfactants, butyls, enzymes, or bacteria, yet it provides excellent cleaning results on carpet that has been exposed to high levels of soil and dirt.
 It is odor-free at use dilution and leaves no sticky soap or detergent residues that can contribute to rapid re-soiling of the carpet after cleaning and spotting wickback.
-HydraFree DFC also uses the cleaning power of activated oxygen combined with a bubbly, effervescent additive to assist in activating other ingredients, soil suspension and extraction.
+HydraFree also uses the cleaning power of activated oxygen combined with a bubbly, effervescent additive to assist in activating other ingredients, soil suspension and extraction.
 It cleans the grimiest and dirtiest of carpets while still meeting warranty restrictions for residential stain resistant carpet when diluted according to directions.
-HydraFREE DFC is a versatile cleaning agent also.
+HydraFREE is a versatile cleaning agent also.
 While it was designed as an extraction rinse for portable and truck mounted extractors, its unique formula makes it also effective as a hot water extraction prespray and spotting agent.
 It works well with hot, warm, or cold water cleaning applications.
 If you’re looking for one extraction agent that’s strong enough for carpet but safe enough for upholstery, you found it!
 It can be used virtually on any synthetic fiber.
 It’s also safe for your equipment!
-Best of all, HydraFree DFC qualifies for the prestigious CleanMaster SafeClean designation.
+Best of all, HydraFree qualifies for the prestigious HydraMaster SafeClean designation.
 While this product meets industry guidelines for green cleaning solutions, it has not been evaluated by any independent third party certification group or agency.
+You can get more information or order HydraFree by clicking here.